denten-books/plain-text/2-device.md

 up the correct answers to any given query?
 A man inside the room sorts the answers blindly.
 He does not understand the language, yet the contraption appears to respond properly.
-Is it enough to appear to understand, in other words, or should we say that understanding must involve some other mechanism, turned inward?
+Is it enough to appear to understand, in other words, or should we say that understanding must involve some other appropriate mechanism, turned inward?
 Searle argued that his room, a kind of a robot for automated responses in a foreign language, could not be properly said to speak a language in the way a fluent speaker can.
 For Searle and other so-called "internalists," the external signs of whatever is meant by "speaking" and "understanding" must correspond to some appropriate internal mental states [@searle_minds_1980].
 Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line between the surface appearance of knowledge and an idea of deep, structural understanding opposed to mere functionalism.
 Reading should, these thinkers intuit, leave something behind.
-A text must be somehow "joined and united" with the body.
-To count for understanding it must continue to produce meaning independent of the original inscription.
-For the internalists, the inscription and the mental state must achieve a measure of accordance.
+A text must be somehow "joined and united" with the body, to paraphrase Descartes.
+For understanding to happen words must continue to produce meaning independent of the original inscription.
+Internalists like Searle hold that the inscription and the mental state must achieve a measure of accordance.

 Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between writing and mental impression.
-At the conclusion of the dialog, King Thamus objects to the technology (*ta tekhnēs*) of the written word, as he believes it will foster forgetfulness in the people who use it.
+At the conclusion of the dialog, King Thamus objects to the technology [*ta tekhnēs*] of the written word, as he believes it will foster forgetfulness in the people who use it.
 Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their